Stoke-on-Trent - Potworks of the week

 "Staffordshire Pots and Potters" - GW & FA Rhead

-This picture must have been drawn from the Caldon Canal at Etruria - looking towards Hanley
+This picture was drawn in 1906 from the the Etruria Basin of the Caldon Canal at Etruria - looking towards Hanley.

-- the blue circle on the map below shows the location of the viewer -
+- the blue circle on the 1902 map above shows the location of the viewer -

 Tinkersclough - 1949